By Shasta Darlington

 Now, with top sellers like sertanejo duo Diego & Victor Hugo and funk sensation MC G15, Sony has become the biggest label in the country, competing with Universal and Warner as well as Brazil’s own Som Livre.
 “Around the world, everyone at Sony is looking at us for what to do next,” says Junqueiro.

 As in the rest of the world, streaming platforms saved Brazil’s music industry from an untimely death.
 Here, however, that happened at hyper speed.
 A protracted economic slump had turned traditional music products into luxury items few could afford.
 A so-called “lost generation” turned to YouTube and online piracy to get music for free.

-During that time, YouTube became Brazil’s biggest music platform in terms of audience.
-(It still is.)
+During that time, YouTube became Brazil’s most significant music platform in terms of audience, and it still is.

 Starting in 2013, streaming platforms Deezer, Napster, and Spotify finally provided lucrative alternatives for recording companies.
 “Brazil shows that you can transition from an economy used to getting music for free into a growing industry of subscriptions,” says Price.

 When iTunes reached Brazil in 2011, only those with foreign credit cards could access it at first (a local version arrived later), limiting its impact on the market.
 Streaming companies like Deezer, meanwhile, formed partnerships with mobile operators.
 “It gave us immediate access to 60 million clients,” says Bruno Vieira, director of Deezer’s Brazil operations.

 Last year, according to IFPI, streaming was the biggest source of music revenue in Brazil — and unlike in other countries, local artists dominated.
 “It’s a continuing opportunity,” says Vieira.
 “A market that cares about music and is very connected to smartphones and still has a lot of room for growth.”